breakintoprogram/next-bbc-basic/releases/README.md

 #### Using with ZEsarUX

 Please note that version 9.2 of ZEsarUX is missing a couple of features that have been introduced into later cores that prevent my software from working correctly.
-The first is ULA scrolling; There is a workaround for that, and files with names ending in "_em.nxx" have been assembled with that.
+The first is ULA scrolling; There is a workaround for that, and files with names ending in "_em.nex" have been assembled with that.

 The other affects the Layer 2 access port 0x123B; there is a new mode (built into Core 3.0.7) that adds a relative offset to Layer 2 screen paging.
 There is no workaround for that, so from version 0.08 I've only assembled a regular nex file that will work on CSpect and Next compatible hardware.